Snowden disclosures: June

 Vodafone revealed that there were secret wires that allowed government agencies direct access to their networks.
-This access does not require warrants and the direct access wire is often equipment in a locked room.
+This access does not require warrants, and the direct access wire is often equipped in a locked room.
 In six countries where Vodafone operates, the law requires telecommunication companies to install such access or allows governments to do so.
 Vodafone did not name these countries in case some governments retaliated by imprisoning their staff.
 Shami Chakrabarti of Liberty said "For governments to access phone calls at the flick of a switch is unprecedented and terrifying.
 Snowden revealed the internet was already treated as fair game.
 Bluster that all is well is wearing pretty thin – our analogue laws need a digital overhaul."
 Vodafone published its first Law Enforcement Disclosure Report on June 6, 2014.
-Vodafone group privacy officer Stephen Deadman said "These pipes exist, the direct access model exists.
+Vodafone group privacy officer Stephen Deadman said, "These pipes exist, the direct access model exists.
 We are making a call to end direct access as a means of government agencies obtaining people's communication data.
 Without an official warrant, there is no external visibility.
-If we receive a demand we can push back against the agency.
+If we receive a demand, we can push back against the agency.
 The fact that a government has to issue a piece of paper is an important constraint on how powers are used."
-Gus Hosein, director of Privacy International said "I never thought the telcos would be so complicit.
-It's a brave step by Vodafone and hopefully the other telcos will become more brave with disclosure, but what we need is for them to be braver about fighting back against the illegal requests and the laws themselves."
+Gus Hosein, director of Privacy International, said, "I never thought the telcos would be so complicit.
+It's a brave step by Vodafone, and hopefully the other telcos will become braver with disclosure, but what we need is for them to be braver about fighting back against the illegal requests and the laws themselves."

 Above-top-secret documentation of a covert surveillance program named Overseas Processing Centre 1 (OPC-1) (codenamed "CIRCUIT") by GCHQ was published by The Register.
 Based on documents leaked by Edward Snowden, GCHQ taps into undersea fiber optic cables via secret spy bases near the Strait of Hormuz and Yemen.
 BT and Vodafone are implicated.

-The Danish newspaper Dagbladet Information and The Intercept revealed on June 19, 2014, the NSA mass surveillance program codenamed RAMPART-A. Under RAMPART-A, 'third party' countries tap into fiber optic cables carrying the majority of the world's electronic communications and are secretly allowing the NSA to install surveillance equipment on these fiber-optic cables.
-The foreign partners of the NSA turn massive amounts of data like the content of phone calls, faxes, e-mails, internet chats, data from virtual private networks, and calls made using Voice over IP software like Skype over to the NSA.
-In return these partners receive access to the NSA's sophisticated surveillance equipment so that they too can spy on the mass of data that flows in and out of their territory.
+The Danish newspaper Dagbladet Information and The Intercept revealed on June 19, 2014, the NSA mass surveillance program codenamed RAMPART-A. Under RAMPART-A, 'third-party' countries tap into fiber optic cables carrying the majority of the world's electronic communications and are secretly allowing the NSA to install surveillance equipment on these fiber-optic cables.
+The foreign partners of the NSA turn massive amounts of data, like the content of phone calls, faxes, e-mails, internet chats, data from virtual private networks, and calls made using Voice over IP software like Skype, over to the NSA.
+In return, these partners receive access to the NSA's sophisticated surveillance equipment so that they too can spy on the mass of data that flows in and out of their territory.
 Among the partners participating in the NSA mass surveillance program are Denmark and Germany.